n-hundenborn/diabetes-forecasting/README.md

 # diabetes-forecasting
-Techlabs project about forecasting diabetes using data science &amp; machine learning models.
+Techlabs project about forecasting diabetes using &amp; machine learning models.

 ## Getting started
 Make sure the following is installed and working properly on your system:
-- a code editor/IDE of your choice e.g. Visual Studio Code
+- code editor/IDE of your choice, e.g. Visual Studio Code
 - Python
 - pip (Python package manager)
 - git